fromTeal/fromteal-homepage/about.markdown

 ---

 ### What the project is about
 fromTeal is your catalyst to begin working on your purpose and make a living doing it.
-Use the platform to find collaborators who share your purpose, connect with the people who will benefit from your work, and grow into a human-centric organization with our tools to facilitate co-leadership, accountability, and financial equity.
+Use the platform to find collaborators who share your purpose, connect with the people who will benefit from your work, and grow into a human-centered organization with our tools to facilitate co-leadership, accountability, and financial equity.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /